buijs-dev/klutter-dart/README.md

 (both the plugin and plugin/example for testing).
 - do flutter pub get in both root and root/example folder.
 - do flutter pub run klutter:producer init in the root folder.
-- do flutter pub run klutter:producer install=library in the root folder.
-- do flutter pub run klutter:producer install=platform in the root folder.
+- do ./gradlew clean build -p "platform" in the root folder.
 - do flutter pub run klutter:consumer init in the root/example folder.
 - do flutter pub run klutter:consumer add=<your_plugin_name> in the root/example folder.